amolabs/docs/protocol.md

 #### Penalizing convicts
 At the beginning of block creation `BeginBlock()`, AMO ABCI app receives a list of convicts from tendermint.
-The convits get penalized in `EndBlock()` for its malicious attempts to harm the blockchain network.
+The convicts get penalized in `EndBlock()` for its malicious attempts to harm the blockchain network.
 The detailed penalization process is explained in [penalty](#penalty) section.